dkimhw/launch_school/js_109/js_109_written.md

     * You can see above that passing the string to `changeName` did not change the contents of the `name` variable.
 Again think "C" here, we are not passing a pointer but the actual copy of the variable so nothing is changed.
+    * Passing a primitive variable to a function parameter means that we make a new local instance of the variable and copy the value - any changes that we make to the argument (when the function is invoked) will leave the original variable unaffected.

   * Another example: